The flu can make someone feel pretty miserable for up to a week, but it usually won't need medical treatment unless a person develops complications.

 - Ask a close relative or faraway friend to call and help lift your child's spirits.

 - Take care of yourself and the other people in your family!
-If you haven't done so, ask your doctor whether you (and other family members) should get a flu shot.
-Also, wash your hands thoroughly and often, especially after picking up used tissues.
+If you haven't done so, speak to your doctor about getting a flu vaccine (for you and other family members) since it is recommended yearly for everyone older than 6 months of age.
+Also, wash your hands well and often, especially after picking up used tissues.

-If your doctor recommends a prescription medicine to ease symptoms, be sure to call before you go to the pharmacy.
-Because the flu can strongly affect many areas of the United States, some pharmacies might have difficulty keeping certain medicines in stock.
+If your doctor prescribes medicine to ease symptoms, be sure to call the pharmacist before you go to pick it up.
+The flu can strongly affect many areas of the United States, so some pharmacies might have trouble keeping the medicines in stock.